vinnovateit/VIIT_Team_MNIST/README.md

 # VIIT_Team_MNIST
-Repo to submit and review all the ML tasks for freshers
+Repo to submit and review all the ML tasks for freshers.

 ## How to submit your task?
 - Fork this repository